winitzki/CocoaJoin/README.md

 Current status of CocoaJoin
 ---------------------------

-This is version 0.2.
-Right now, the operational semantics of join calculus is fully implemented.

-The CocoaJoin version 0.2 was tested on two few examples: synchronous and asynchronous counters.
+The CocoaJoin library was tested on a few examples shown above.
 In addition, the "dining philosophers" problem is implemented with a spartan GUI for 5 philosophers.

 In the future, I might look into more features such as: